Distribution of signless Laplacian eigenvalues and graph invariants: Introduction

 The matching number of a graph $G$ is the size of a maximum matching of $G$, and it is denoted by $\nu(G)$.
 For a connected graph $G$ with $u,v\in V(G)$, the distance between $u$ and $v$ in $G$ is the length of a shortest path connecting them in $G$.
 The diameter of $G$ is the greatest distance between vertices in $G$.

 In this paper, we show relationships between the number of signless Laplacian eigenvalues within specific intervals for $n$-vertex graphs and matching number (diameter, respectively).

-The Laplacian eigenvalues of the eigenvalues of the Laplacian matrix of a graph.
+The Laplacian eigenvalues of a graph $G$ are the eigenvalues of the Laplacian matrix of $G$.
 The Laplacian spectrum of any $n$-vertex graph is contained in $[0,n]$.
 The distribution of Laplacian eigenvalues received much attention, see, e.g. \cite{AADT, XZ1}.
 For bipartite graphs, the Laplacian spectrum and the signless Laplacian spectrum coincide.
-However, there is no direct connections between the distribution of Laplacian eigenvalues and the distribution of Laplacian eigenvalues for non-bipartite graphs.
+However, there is no direct connection between the distribution of Laplacian eigenvalues and the distribution of signless Laplacian eigenvalues for non-bipartite graphs.